 Of course a Burberry trench is iconic, but there are a lot of more budget-friendly options so I’ll include a range.

 #5. denim jacket

 A jean jacket is a rugged all-American classic, inspired more by working America than the streets of Paris or a Hollywood icon, but it’s a wardrobe classic nonetheless.
 The Levi’s trucker jacket made it famous, and many have since copied it.
 Since the trucker style denim jacket doesn’t seem to be going anywhere anytime soon, I decided to include it in this post.

 I wear my denim jacket over t-shirts with black jeans and sneakers for casual daytime looks, over silk shells with white jeans and pumps for church, and even over dresses and skirt outfits.
 You can see many of my denim jacket looks in this post: How to Wear a Denim Jacket.

-My personal favorite is the Kut from the Kloth Helena and this Two by Vince Camuto jean jacket.
-I have the white and the dark wash shown, and I have the Camuto one in a medium wash that is probably the most versatile of the three.
-A denim jacket will be in style for many years, and I can attest to how well it fits and holds up over time.
+My two favorites are the Kut from the Kloth Helena and this Two by Vince Camuto jean jacket.
+I have the Helena in white and a dark wash shown, and I have the Camuto one in a medium wash that is probably the most versatile of the three.
+A denim jacket will be in style for many years, and I can attest to how well these fit and hold up over time.
 You can find more budget-friendly options at Old Navy and Kohl’s.